postmanlabs/labs-docs/src/pages/docs/integrations/intro-integrations.md

 Postman provides a strong API development toolchain that integrates seamlessly with the developer's workflow.

-Postman has always supported an open ecosystem.
-We work with industry leaders to introduce new features and integrations that make API development easier and faster.
+Postman supports an open ecosystem, working with industry leaders to introduce new features and integrations that make API development easier and faster.

 ## What is an integration?